 A Halloween pumpkin pail being used as a planter with flowers potted in it.

 Your jack-o’-lantern pails are more useful than just for candy than you thought.
 This idea could begin in September and last until Thanksgiving if you want.
 To make them creepy, add some copper spray paint or glow-in-the-dark spray paint.
-Get it on Amazon for around $15.
+Get these pails at Target or Walmart for under $5 each.
+And it’s worth noting that Walmart typically has the best prices on fall mums.

 21. Make spiders with styrofoam balls and pipe cleaners.